jeffersonsimaogoncalves/laravel-10-adminlte/README.md

 <p align="center"><a href="https://github.com/Nihirz/laravel-10-adminlte" target="_blank"><img src="https://adminlte.io/wp-content/uploads/2021/03/logo.png" width="400" alt="Admin LTE Logo"></a></p>

-## About Laravel
+## About This Repo

 This project is made in Laravel version 10.
 In this project i used a Admin LTE with breeze installtion.
-User have not to worry about assetes & folder path for admin side.
+User have not to worry about assetes & folder path for admin side.Created for basic e-commerce project admin.Added the basic modules.

 ## Installation & usage
 - For Install you have to clone this repo or you can fire this command as well.